Make a difference for our kids

 What is the Meals that Mend Program?

-The "Meals That Mend" Program provides families with healthy meals that help our families keep their strength and help kids heal.
-The program stocks a pantry full of healthy food, including dairy, fruit and produce, to serve at least 46 people a day, with a goal of three meals a day.
+The “Meals That Mend” Program provides families with healthy meals that help our families keep their strength and help kids heal.
+The program stocks our pantry full of healthy food, including dairy, fruit, and produce, to serve at least 46 people a day, with a goal of three meals a day.

-This critical program is designed to serve nearly 17,000 meals a year with healthy menu items provided by a nutritionist and volunteer groups cook meals every day.
+This critical program is designed to serve nearly 17,000 meals a year with healthy menu items provided by a coordinator and volunteer groups cook meals every day.

 What is the need?

 The Meals That Mend program provides a much-needed service to families who are taking care of their sick children and often don’t have the time, funds, or even the energy to prepare a healthy meal.
 After a long day at the hospital or clinic, a hot meal is a welcome gift.